 The key to success with this dish is not overcook the fish.
 The easiest way to achieve this is to get just one side of the fish crispy, letting the simmering sauce cook the rest of the fish gently.
 You can of course sear both sides if you want, but if you do, make sure you are really searing it quickly, over high heat.

 Don’t like cilantro?
 Use mint or watercress, or even parsley, although parsley’s not used much in Vietnamese cooking.
+If you want to really be authentic, use rau ram, an herb native to Southeast Asia that tastes like cilanto.

 And yes, I know this is not a very challenging recipe.
 No fish skin chicharrons or crispy fried duck tongues here.
 Just wanted to let you know that I can do easy, too.
 Cheers!